GatoGraphQL/ExtensionStarter/README.md

 Check [gatographql.com/extensions](https://gatographql.com/extensions/) to browse the list of existing (commercial) extensions, to give you ideas of what you can do via them.

+## Architecture of the Extension Starter

+`GatoGraphQL/ExtensionStarter` is a [monorepo](https://css-tricks.com/from-a-single-repo-to-multi-repos-to-monorepo-to-multi-monorepo/#aa-stage-3-monorepo), containing the codebase for not only 1, but multiple extension plugins for Gato GraphQL (and also their packages).

+`GatoGraphQL/ExtensionStarter` is also a [multi-monorepo](https://css-tricks.com/from-a-single-repo-to-multi-repos-to-monorepo-to-multi-monorepo/#aa-stage-4-multi-monorepo), containing the source code of the main Gato GraphQL plugin, hosted under the [`GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL) monorepo, as a Git submodule.

+The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

+Read about the benefits of using the multi-monorepo approach on section [Why a Multi-monorepo](#why-a-multi-monorepo) below.

 ## Install

 Follow these steps: